atm0sph3r3/dotfiles/README.md

 # configuration-files
-Personal configuration files for applications such as bash and tmux
+Personal configuration files for applications such as bash and tmux using Chezmoi